 The Open Mind Network is a new community of practice bringing together practitioners across Scotland and sectors passionate about supporting young people around creativity and mental health and wellbeing.

-We aim to meet quarterly online on zoom.
-We aim to:
+We aim to meet quarterly online to:

 - Support network building